 As defined by STARS:

-Sustainability courses are courses in which the primary and explicit focus is on sustainability and/or on understanding or solving one or more major sustainability challenge (e.g. the course contributes toward achieving principles outlined in the Earth Charter).
+Sustainability courses are courses in which the primary and explicit focus is on sustainability and/or in understanding or solving one or more major sustainability challenge (e.g. the course contributes toward achieving principles outlined in the Earth Charter).

 - Foundational courses in which the primary and explicit focus is on sustainability as an integrated concept having social, economic, and environmental dimensions.
-Obvious examples include Introduction to Sustainability, Sustainable Development, and Sustainability Science, however courses may also count if their course descriptions indicate a primary and explicit focus on sustainability.
+Obvious examples include Introduction to Sustainability, Sustainable Development, and Sustainability Science, however, courses may also count if their course descriptions indicate a primary and explicit focus on sustainability.

 - Courses in which the primary and explicit focus is on the application of sustainability within a field.
 As sustainability is an interdisciplinary topic, such courses generally incorporate insights from multiple disciplines.
-Obvious examples include Sustainable Agriculture, Architecture for Sustainability, and Sustainable Business, however courses may also count if their course descriptions indicate a primary and explicit focus on sustainability within a field.
+Obvious examples include Sustainable Agriculture, Architecture for Sustainability, and Sustainable Business, however, courses may also count if their course descriptions indicate a primary and explicit focus on sustainability within a field.

 - Courses in which the primary focus is on providing skills and/or knowledge directly connected to understanding or solving one or more major sustainability challenges.
-A course might provide knowledge and understanding of the problem or tools for solving it, for example Climate Change Science, Renewable Energy Policy, Environmental Justice, or Green Chemistry.
-Such courses do not necessarily cover "sustainability" as a concept, but should address more than one of the three dimensions of sustainability (i.e. social wellbeing, economic prosperity, and environmental health).
+A course might provide knowledge and understanding of the problem or tools for solving it, for example, Climate Change Science, Renewable Energy Policy, Environmental Justice, or Green Chemistry.
+Such courses do not necessarily cover "sustainability" as a concept but should address more than one of the three dimensions of sustainability (i.e. social wellbeing, economic prosperity, and environmental health).

 While a foundational course such as chemistry or sociology might provide knowledge that is useful to practitioners of sustainability, it would not be considered a sustainability course.
 Likewise, although specific tools or practices such as GIS (Geographical Information Systems) or engineering can be applied towards sustainability, such courses would not count as sustainability courses unless their primary and explicit focus is on sustainable applications.
 If there is a sustainability unit, module or activity within one of these courses, but it is not the main focus, the course may be counted as a course that includes sustainability.